Decisions: A discussion between Bart Ehrman & Mike Licona

 • Research Professor of New Testament, Southern Evangelical Seminary, Charlotte, NC (June 2009—October 2011)

-• Apologetics Coordinator, North American Mission Board (Jan.
+• Director of Apologetics & Interfaith Evangelism, North American Mission Board (Jan.
 1, 2005—Dec.
 31, 2011)

 Professional Memberships